Last Updated on June 1, 2022 by Alexander Burgemeester

 Narcissist triangulation in the workplace

-Narcissistic leaders in the workplace may use triangulation to foster a chaotic, toxic environment amongst their staff.
+Narcissistic leaders in the workplace may use it to foster a chaotic, toxic environment amongst their staff.

 Why does a narcissist triangulate?

 Understanding many behaviors of narcissists, it can really help to understand a little about their nature.

 So before we get into triangulation, let’s do a quick overview of their psychological makeup in general: